UBC-MDS/beautiful-jekyll/resources_pages/quiz_cfa.md

 ## CfA Quiz Booking

-- On [PrairieTest](https://us.prairietest.com/pt), you do **not** need to make a reservation.
-Instead, we will assign you to a special session allowing you to write your quiz outside of the CBTF.
+You do **not** need to make a reservation on [PrairieTest](https://us.prairietest.com/pt).
+Instead, we will assign you to a special session to write your quiz outside of the CBTF.
-- You should book each of your quizzes with the CfA.
-Instructions are provided by [the CfA](https://students.ubc.ca/about-student-services/centre-for-accessibility).
+- Book each of your quizzes through the CfA following their instructions [here](https://students.ubc.ca/about-student-services/centre-for-accessibility).
-    - You can pick your own quiz times, as long as they fall in the quiz window specified in the calendar, **and** they cannot happen during your lecture and lab times.
+    - You can choose your quiz times as long as they fall within the quiz window specified in the calendar **and** do not overlap with your lecture or lab times.
 - Please also book the quizzes early, as the CfA requires us to provide them with exam instructions at least three business days before the quiz date.